 Throughout the 1960s, oil delivery contracts were long-term agreements between OPEC producers and oil companies.
 Oil producers agreed to supply oil at a price that was fixed in nominal terms for several years in advance.
-Contracts were periodically renegotiated to account for changes in economic conditions.
+Contracts were periodically renegotiated to take account of changes in economic conditions.
 As the macroeconomic environment became increasingly unstable in the early 1970s, the renegotiations failed to keep pace with the rapidly changing macroeconomic conditions.
 The stickiness of the nominal oil price contributed to the observed fall of the real price of oil, as inflation outpaced expectations.
-OPEC producers became increasingly reluctant to supply additional quantities of oil at prices well below the market clearing level.
+OPEC producers became increasingly reluctant to supply additional quantities of oil at prices well below the market-clearing level.

 By late 1973 this regime came to an abrupt end, when OPEC reneged on its contractual agreements with the oil companies and unilaterally decreed a much higher price of oil.
 As the price of oil rose sharply, the quantity of oil fell, lending credence to the view that a contemporaneous shift in the supply of oil had taken place.
-It is common to attribute the fall in oil output and the rise in the price of oil to the 1973 war and the subsequent oil embargo (see Hamilton 1999).
-As we will show, this interpretation is by no means obvious because excess demand in the oil market would have induced an unprecedented increase in oil prices at the end of 1973, even in perfectly competitive markets.
+It is common to attribute the fall in oil output and the rise in the price of oil to the 1973 war and the subsequent oil embargo (see Hamilton, 1999).
+As we will show, this interpretation is by no means obvious, because excess demand in the oil market would have induced an unprecedented increase in oil prices at the end of 1973, even in perfectly competitive markets.

 For expository purposes consider a two-period model of the oil market dynamics in the early 1970s (see Figure 10).
 In period 1, starting from the equilibrium point A, a shift in demand for oil as a result of expansionary monetary policy raises the shadow price for oil.
-The new market-clearing price at point B, however, is never realized, because the price of oil is effectively held back by long-term contractual agreements (see Penrose 1976).24 Instead, we move from A to C, corresponding to an increase in the quantity of oil supplied at the old price.
-In period 2, OPEC reneges on the contractual price, and raises the oil price to the market clearing level (D=B) while reducing the quantity supplied.
-The price and quantity movements in period 2 have the appearance of an oil supply shock, yet the supply curve never shifts; we are witnessing the correction of a disequilibrium resulting from the earlier demand shift.
+The new market-clearing price at point B, however, is never realized, because the price of oil is effectively held back by long-term contractual agreements (see Penrose, 1976).
+24 Instead, we move from A to C, corresponding to an increase in